 “The first time I really ever felt a tingle up my spine was when I saw Bill Haley and The Comets on the telly,” said Paul McCartney.
 “Then I went to see them live.
 The ticket was 24 shillings, and I was the only one of my mates who could go as no one else had been able to save up that amount.
 But I was single-minded about it.
 I knew there was something going on here.”

 In 1861, Samuel B. Goodale who hailed from Cincinnati received a patent for a clever hand-operated stereoscope device on which still pictures were attached like spokes to an axis which revolved which caused the pictures to come to life in motion — a mechanical peep show that folks viewed through a small hole for a penny a pop.
-Peep shows eventually descended into naughtiness.
+The usual subjects for peep shows were animals, landscapes, and theatrical scenes, but they eventually descended into naughtiness.
+The term peep show itself comes from Peeping Tom, a sneaky British tailor who made a hole in the shutters of his shop so he might surreptiously spy on Lady Godiva who felt the need to ride naked naked through the streets of the city.
+He was struck blind for his effort.